peanutsformonkeys/raspberry-monerod/README.md

 $ /opt/monero/monerod --restricted-rpc --rpc-bind-ip 192.168.0.100 --confirm-external-bind --fluffy-blocks --block-sync-size 1
 …
 ```
 Wait until it prints **`SYNCHRONIZED OK`**.
-Then, type `exit` to stop the daemon, and to return to your own user:
+Then, type `exit` to stop the daemon, and once again to return to your own user:
 ```
 $ exit
 ```

-You're now ready to enable the `monerod` service, and restart the system:
+You're now ready to enable the `monerod` service, and restart the system for the last time:
 ```
 $ sudo systemctl enable monerod
 $ sudo reboot